jbadger3/SimpleSAM/README.md

         ...
     labels.json
 ```
-*Be sure the subfolder with images is labeled 'data' and your annotations file is labeled labels.json.* SimpleSAM will complain it can't find your data if it's not.
+**Be sure the subfolder with images is labeled 'data' and your annotations file is labeled 'labels.json'.** SimpleSAM will complain it can't find your data if it's not.

 When you have your file structure set up use the `Load` button to select your dataset directory.
-If you get an error *********

 ## Creating a new COCO Dataset
 To make a new dataset create the following file strucutre: